Recognition of same-sex unions by country: El Salvador

 In August 2016, a lawyer in El Salvador filed a lawsuit before the country's Supreme Court asking for the nullification of Article 11 of the Family Code, which defines marriage as a heterosexual union.
 Labeling the law as discriminatory and explaining the lack of gendered terms used in Article 34 of the Constitution's summary of marriage, the lawsuit sought to allow same-sex couples the right to wed.
 On 20 December, the Salvadoran Supreme Court rejected the lawsuit on a legal technicality.

 A second lawsuit against the same-sex marriage ban was filed on 11 November 2016.
 On 17 January 2019, the Supreme Court dismissed the case on procedural grounds.

-The 2018 Inter-American Court of Human Rights ruling regarding the legalization of same-sex marriage in countries that have ratified the American Convention on Human Rights applies to El Salvador.
+The 2018 Inter-American Court of Human Rights advisory opinion regarding the legalization of same-sex marriage in countries that have ratified the American Convention on Human Rights applies to El Salvador.

-India

-As of 2017, a draft of a Uniform Civil Code that would legally recognize same-sex marriage has been proposed.
-Although same-sex couples are not legally recognized currently by any form, performing a symbolic same-sex marriage is not prohibited under Indian law either.
-On 6 September 2018, the Supreme Court of India decriminalized homosexuality by declaring Section 377 of the Indian Penal Code unconstitutional.

-In 2020, several court cases were filed seeking a right to same-sex marriage under India's various denominational and non-denominational marriage laws.

-Israel

-In 2006, Israel's High Court of Justice ruled to recognize foreign same-sex marriages for the limited purpose of registration with the Administration of Border Crossings, Population and Immigration; however, this is merely for statistical purposes and grants no state-level rights.
-Israel does not recognize civil marriages performed under its own jurisdiction.
-A bill was raised in the Knesset (Israeli Parliament) to rescind the High Court's ruling, but the Knesset did not advance the bill.
-A bill to legally recognize same-sex and interfaith civil marriages was defeated in the Knesset, 39–11, on 16 May 2012.

-In November 2015, the National LGBT Taskforce of Israel petitioned the Supreme Court of Israel to allow same-sex marriage in the country, arguing that the refusal of the rabbinical court to recognize same-sex marriage should not prevent civil courts from performing same-sex marriages.
-The court handed down a ruling on 31 August 2017, determining the issue was the responsibility of the Knesset, and not the judiciary.

-Opinion polls have shown that Israelis overwhelmingly support recognizing same-sex unions.
-A 2017 opinion poll showed that 79% of the Israeli public were in favor of legal recognition of same-sex unions (either marriage or civil unions).
-A 2018 poll showed that 58% of Israelis were specifically in favor of same-sex marriage.